haoyu-bu/KenyanFace/README.md

 # KenyanFace Mitigates Data Bia for Generative Face Models

 We propose KenyanFace, a large-scale image dataset primarily composed of faces from Black individuals, and KenyanFaceHQ, a high-quality subset of 120K images at a resolution of 1024×1024.
-The proposed datasets will be made public upon acceptance.
+The proposed datasets are available at https://portals.mdi.georgetown.edu/public/kenyanfacehq.

 ## Task 1: Unconditional Face Generation using Latent Diffusion Models